mapgears/scribeui/README.markdown

     cp production.ini local.ini

-Review the following parameters in local.ini, and edit them if needed:
-	- sqlalchemy.url
-	- workspaces.directory
-	- scribe.python
-	- cgi.directory
+Make sure the mapserver url in local.ini points to your mapserver path:
-	- mapserver.url
+	- line 35: mapserver.url

 Edit the proxy.cgi file and add your server host to the list of allowed hosts if different from localhost (localhost is already included.)